 In The Hunger Games, [Katniss and Peeta go to the Capitol and train.
 Katniss isn’t very cooperative (or likable) as far as Haymitch is concerned.
 This includes the parade, the training, and the arrow through the apple.]

 The reaction can play out in different ways, but whatever the Protagonist does during the “reaction” stage, he or she will do something else after the complication.

-The Complication corresponds with the 3-Act structure’s First Plot Point and is often a MAJOR SCENE.
+The Complication corresponds with the 3-Act structure’s First Plot Point or the End of Act One and is often a MAJOR SCENE.
 Major scenes have their own beginning, middle, and end.